MIT Libraries logo MIT Libraries

 The MIT Libraries will:

-• Redesign existing performance review and promotion processes and align them with the Libraries’ overall EDISJ values and strategy and with the professional development policy.
+• Redesign performance review and promotion processes.
+These should align with the Libraries’ values, EDISJ strategy, and professional development policy.

-• Plan a thorough evaluation of existing human resources processes through an EDISJ lens, and establish a roadmap for process redesign and updates.
+• Evaluate human resources processes through an EDISJ lens, and establish a roadmap for process redesign and updates.

 Composition